-• Strategy is: find the $\underset{v' \in V \setminus S{i+1}}{\operatorname{argmax}{v' \in V \setminus S{i+1}}} \alpha{v'}$ and then compute the real $f(v'|S{i+1})$.
+• Strategy is: find the $\operatorname{argmax}{v' \in V \setminus S{i+1}} \alpha{v'}$, and then compute the real $f(v'|S{i+1})$.
 If it is greater than all other α_v 's then that's the next greedy step.
 Otherwise, replace $\alpha{v'}$ with its real value, resort $(O(\log n))$, and repeat.

-• Minoux's algorithm is exact, in that it has the same guarantees as does the $O(n^2)$ greedy Algorithm 2 (this means it will return either the same answers, or answers that have the 1-1/e guarantee).
+• Minoux's algorithm is exact, in that it has the same guarantees as does the standard $O(n^2)$ greedy algorithm (will return the same answers, i.e., those having the 1 - 1/e guarantee).

-- Minoux's algorithm is exact, in that it has the same guarantees as does the $O(n^2)$ greedy Algorithm 2 (this means it will return either the same answers, or answers that have the 1-1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue).
+- Minoux's algorithm is exact, in that it has the same guarantees as does the standard $O(n^2)$ greedy algorithm (will return the same answers, i.e., those having the 1 1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue).

-- Minoux's algorithm is exact, in that it has the same guarantees as does the $O(n^2)$ greedy Algorithm 2 (this means it will return either the same answers, or answers that have the 1-1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700\times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n+k), so this limits the speedup.
+- Minoux's algorithm is exact, in that it has the same guarantees as does the standard $O(n^2)$ greedy algorithm (will return the same answers, i.e., those having the 1 1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n + k), so this limits the speedup.

-- Minoux's algorithm is exact, in that it has the same guarantees as does the $O(n^2)$ greedy Algorithm 2 (this means it will return either the same answers, or answers that have the 1-1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n+k), so this limits the speedup. - Algorithm has been rediscovered (I think) independently (CELF-cost-effective lazy forward selection, Leskovec et al., 2007)
+- Minoux's algorithm is exact, in that it has the same guarantees as does the standard $O(n^2)$ greedy algorithm (will return the same answers, i.e., those having the 1 1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n + k), so this limits the speedup. - Algorithm has been rediscovered (I think) independently (CELF cost-effective lazy forward selection, Leskovec et al., 2007)

-- Minoux's algorithm is exact, in that it has the same guarantees as does the $O(n^2)$ greedy Algorithm 2 (this means it will return either the same answers, or answers that have the 1-1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700\times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n+k), so this limits the speedup. - Algorithm has been rediscovered (I think) independently (CELF cost-effective lazy forward selection, Leskovec et al., 2007) - Can be used used for "big data" sets (e.g., social networks, selecting blogs of greatest influence, document summarization, etc.).
+- Minoux's algorithm is exact, in that it has the same guarantees as does the standard $O(n^2)$ greedy algorithm (will return the same answers, i.e., those having the 1 1/e guarantee). - In practice: Minoux's trick has enormous speedups ($\approx 700 \times$) over the standard greedy procedure due to reduced function evaluations and use of good data structures (priority queue). - When choosing a of size k, naïve greedy algorithm is O(nk) but accelerated variant at the very best does O(n + k), so this limits the speedup. - Algorithm has been rediscovered (I think) independently (CELF cost-effective lazy forward selection, Leskovec et al., 2007) - Can be used used for "big data" sets (e.g., social networks, selecting blogs of greatest influence, document summarization, etc.).